Data Sources

 - Publisher websites and conference proceedings

-How it works: Your research question is sent to the AI provider, which performs web searches targeting academic and scholarly pages.
-The AI extracts structured bibliographic data (title, authors, DOI, year, venue, abstract) from the pages it finds.
-These results are then normalised into the same format as OpenAlex and Crossref data and merged with de-duplication.
+How it works: your research question may be used to discover academic pages, then extract structured bibliographic data (title, authors, paper ID, year, venue, abstract).
+These results are normalised into the same format as database records and merged with de-duplication.

-Important: AI-discovered sources are extracted from web pages and may occasionally contain incomplete or slightly inaccurate metadata.
-Always verify AI-found sources using their DOI link or publisher page before citing them in academic work.
+Important: assisted-discovery sources are extracted from web pages and may occasionally contain incomplete or slightly inaccurate metadata.
+Always verify these sources using their paper link or publisher page before citing them in academic work.

-The Draft Check feature analyses your pasted text sentence by sentence, labelling each as Supported, Needs Citation, Over-claiming, Low Confidence, or Opinion.
+The Citation Checker feature analyses your pasted text sentence by sentence, labelling each as Supported, Needs Citation, Over-claiming, Low Confidence, or Opinion.
 It uses Claude to classify your sentences and match them against your project's saved sources.

 Data used: Your pasted draft text and the titles of sources saved in your project are sent to the AI provider.
 The AI returns sentence-level labels and suggested source IDs.
-When displaying suggested sources, we also fetch citation count, reference count, and free PDF links from our cached paper metadata (Semantic Scholar) and Unpaywall data — the same sources used for search results.
+When displaying suggested sources, we also fetch citation count, reference count, and free PDF links from our cached paper metadata (academic metadata providers) and Unpaywall data — the same sources used for search results.

-Because a single paper often appears in multiple providers (OpenAlex, Crossref, Semantic Scholar, and Claude AI search), Scholise de-duplicates results by matching on DOI.
+Because a single paper often appears in multiple providers, Scholise merges duplicates by matching on paper ID.
 When the same work is found in multiple sources, we merge the records and pick the most complete metadata from each.
 The provenance badge in the app indicates the origin:

-- OpenAlex — metadata came exclusively from OpenAlex.
+- Database A — metadata came exclusively from one academic database.

-- Crossref — metadata came exclusively from Crossref.
+- Database B — metadata came exclusively from a publisher metadata source.

-- S2 — metadata came from Semantic Scholar (TLDR summaries and citation counts may be included).
+- S2 — metadata came from an academic summary source (TLDR summaries and citation counts may be included).

-- Claude — metadata was found by AI web search only.
+- Assisted — metadata was found by assisted web discovery only.

 - Both — metadata was found in multiple sources and merged.

-Scholise strongly prioritises sources with a Digital Object Identifier (DOI).
-DOIs provide a permanent, resolvable link to the publisher's landing page.
-Sources without a DOI may still appear if they have sufficient metadata, but DOI-backed sources are ranked higher because their provenance is verifiable.
+Scholise strongly prioritises sources with a paper ID.
+Paper IDs provide a permanent, resolvable link to the publisher's landing page.
+Sources without a paper ID may still appear if they have sufficient metadata, but paper-ID-backed sources are ranked higher because their provenance is verifiable.

 Where available, Scholise displays an open-access badge for sources that can be read without a subscription.
-This information comes from OpenAlex's open-access dataset and may include links to free full-text versions hosted on publisher sites, institutional repositories, or preprint servers.
+This information comes from open-access datasets and may include links to free full-text versions hosted on publisher sites, institutional repositories, or preprint servers.

-For papers with a DOI, we also check Unpaywall for a free legal PDF.
+For papers with a paper ID, we also check Unpaywall for a free legal PDF.
 When available, a green "Free PDF" button appears on the result card, linking directly to the full-text document.

 Scholise uses a heuristic scoring system to prioritise sources that are likely peer-reviewed.
 Signals include: